If you’re a content creator, you may be asking yourself, “Can you embed YouTube videos without permission?”

 Can You Embed YouTube Videos Without Permission?

 Yes, you can embed YouTube videos without asking permission.
-This is because by uploading to YouTube, you give YouTube a non-exclusive license to use your video content.
-More importantly, it also allows anyone using YouTube the permission to share, reproduce, display, embed, or link to your video.
+This is because by uploading to YouTube, you give YouTube a non-exclusive license that allows sharing and embedding of your video.

 For YouTube video creators, this is actually a good thing!
 More and more people have the potential to see your video!